Characterization of Fully Coupled FBSDE in Terms of Portfolio Optimization: Sufficient Characterization of the Coupled FBSDE System

+We are interested in a utility maximization problem with random endowment $F$ in $L^\infty$, for the utility function $U$.
+In other terms, finding $\hat{\pi}^\ast$ in $\hat{bmo}$ such that

 We call such a strategy $\hat{\pi}^\ast$ an \emph{optimal strategy} to problem \eqref{eq:problem}.
-We split this Section into two, namely a verification result and a characterization result in the spirit of \citep{horst2014} in the case of expected utility optimization in this more general context.
+Throughout, we call any trading strategy $\hat{\pi}$ in $\hat{bmo}$ an \emph{admissible strategy}.
+We split this Section into two, namely a verification result and a characterization result in the spirit of \citep{horst2014} which has been done in the context of classical expected utility optimization.